FaizRasool/PingleValidator/README.md

-Nextor Validator
+Pingle Validator
 ===============

-Nextor Validator class provide the validation for the user input on the server side.
+Pingle Validator class provide the validation for the user input on the server side.

 Basic usage
 ------------